-In the development of solar trackers, current approaches are implemented by using either electromechanical fixtures or customized electronic circuits [11, 18].
-For the first approach, single or dual axis trackers are typically used.
+In the development of solar trackers, current approaches are implemented by using either electromechanical fixtures or customised electronic circuits [11, 18].
+For the first approach, single- or dual-axis trackers are typically used.
 The single-axis trackers track the direction of the sun using closed-loop controllers with the feedback obtained from radiation sensors such as the electromechanical system introduced in [19] or the hybrid tracking system developed in [20].
 The dual-axis tracking systems, on the other hand, adjust both the altitude and azimuth angles to find the sun direction yielding the maximum output power.
-Different techniques have been used such as stochastic search algorithms [21], a declination-clock mounting system [22] or a Global Positioning System (GPS) based system [23] with an improvement of about 20% to 30% in generated energy as compared to a fixed-tilt PV system.
-Nevertheless, these techniques rely mostly on local sensory information but not make use of meteorological and astronomical data for real-time optimization and control.
+Different techniques have been used such as stochastic search algorithms [21], a declination-clock mounting system [22] or a global positioning system-based system [23] with an improvement of about 20-30% in generated energy as compared to a fixed-tilt PV system.
+Nevertheless, these techniques rely mostly on local sensory information but not make use of meteorological and astronomical data for real-time optimisation and control.